 Before your expedition you can make gronala bars (like this recepie).
 Make sure you add lots of nuts and seeds so you have some good protein.
 These can easily be chopped into bars and eaten on the go as a quick expedition breakfast option.

 For lunch, you won’t want to take a long break so make sure your meals don’t require much preparation.
 It’s also best not to have anything too large or heavy that might make you sluggish in the afternoons.

 Here are some DofE food suggestions for lunch.

-Choose pitta or wraps instead of regular bread.
+Choose pitta or wraps instead of regular bread (both these have gluten free options).
 For fillings, you could use nut butter, Nutella, marmite, avocado or non-refrigeration cheeses and meats like baby bells, cheese strings or cheese squares with sliced pepperoni sausage.
 There are also vegetarian substitutes for pepperoni (like these ones)…check out the meat free options in your supermarket.

 Head to the pot noodle section in the supermarket to find a selection of ready-to-eay meals like couscous or pasta.
 Some of them are ready to eat but most require a bit of hot water.
 You can bulk out the meal by breaking up crackers and mixing them into the meal.

 Here are some examples of ready-to-eat meals:

 Jamie Oliver has brought out a great range of pouches which are perfect for any expedition.
 These is all your dofe expedition food sorted for a week!:

 A good choice for the first day on an expedition…it won’t last more than a day without refrigeration!

 The end of your day is your chance to rest and stock up with food and energy so make sure you plan a big dinner with lots of calories.
 It’s also important to use the evening as an opportunity to drink lots of water as you will likely be dehydrated from a long day hiking.